 What was Saigon like back in the late sixties for a covert operative?

 "Fun!" he said with a laugh.

-Bo Bay looked like he’d be a fierce man in a fight.
-I don't know how many people Bo Bay has killed, but he blames the poor hearing in his left ear on lots and lots of gun, bazooka and artillery fire.
+Bo Bay looks like he’d be a fierce man in a fight.
+I never asked him how many people he'd killed, but Bo Bay blames his poor hearing in his left ear on lots and lots of gun, bazooka and artillery fire.

 In our talks, he frequently returned to his fond memories of the subways of Lenningrad, where he carried on a brief affair with a Vietnamese language student whose letters he snuck past customs officials wrapped around his toes.

 It would seem that his love for living has preserved him like so much formaldehyde.